 Not all IIoT platforms are created equal

 The Internet of Things (IoT) or Industrial Internet of Things (IIoT) is not an end in itself.
 It should exist to achieve some purpose.
 The purpose can be to solve a business problem, increase operations or supply-chain efficiency and effectiveness, or enable more accurate tracking.
-There is any number of reasons or business cases out there and an equal amount of business questions to be answered.
+Many reasons or business cases are out there along with an equal amount of business questions to be answered.
 However, companies sometimes ask the wrong question.
 The question is technology and architecture first and business value as an after-thought, where it should be the other way around.

 Having the best architecture with the most modern and state-of-the-art technology will not benefit any company unless it is tied to a specific purpose and business outcome.
 If the technology does not answer the business question or solve the business problem, it is money wasted.
 In light of the above, the first question in the IIoT journey should then always be why?